praveens-git-bit/techconnect/exercise2.md

 2. Continue with the next task.

-### Task 2.3: Create a Mirrored Azure Databricks Catalog in Fabric and analyze data using T-SQL
+### Task 2.3: Create a Mirrored Azure Databricks Catalog in Microsoft Fabric and analyze data using T-SQL

-Mirroring the Azure Databricks Catalog structure in Fabric allows seamless access to the underlying catalog data through shortcuts.
-This means that any changes made to the data are instantly reflected in Fabric, without the need for data movement or replication.
+Mirroring the Azure Databricks Catalog structure in Microsoft Fabric allows seamless access to the underlying catalog data through shortcuts.
+This means that any changes made to the data are instantly reflected in Microsoft Fabric, without the need for data movement or replication.
 Let’s step into Data Engineer, Eva’s shoes to create a Mirrored Azure Databricks Catalog and analyze the data using T-SQL.

 1. Navigate back to the Microsoft Fabric tab on your browser (https://app.fabric.microsoft.com).